steel-sword/yal/README.md

 You can make irregular linked list: `(1 2 .
 3)`.
 The result will be: `(1 .
 (2 .
 3))` instead of `(1 .
 (2 .
 (3 . ())))`

 So, the main paradigm of LISP is that everything is a linked list.
 Everything!
-The interpreter reads your file and condiders every first element of a linked list as referense to a function and the rest as its parameters and then calls it.
+The interpreter reads your file and considers every first element of a linked list as referense to a function and the rest as its parameters and then calls it.
 If any parameter is a list too, it will calculate it the same way before it calls the outer.
 For example:
 ```
 (println 1)